page_title_detailed

 Accepting your diagnosis

-If doctors found that you have been accurately diagnosed with breast cancer, you may be experiencing many different emotions.
-Anger, fear, sadness, or numbness are all common emotional responses to a breast cancer diagnosis.
+If doctors discover that you have been accurately diagnosed with breast cancer, you may be experiencing many different emotions.
+Anger, fear, sadness, and confusion are all common emotional responses to a new breast cancer diagnosis.

 In our emotional health section, you and the people close to you can find information about processing feelings after a diagnosis, talking with loved ones, and creating an emotional support network.
 You can also visit the links below: